GSA-TTS/handbook/pages/general-information-and-resources/washington-dc.md

 The TTS space is in the 2400 wing.
 See [Once inside GSA](#once-inside-gsa) for directions.

 The 2400 wing has workstations with both Macs and PCs that are loosely assigned by TTS business unit.
 2400 has six small, reservable conference rooms and two phone booths that cannot be reserved.
+The 7200 and 7400 wings also have unassigned workspaces and reservable conference rooms that you can work from.

 You can reference the latest [2400 seating layout](https://docs.google.com/presentation/d/17fEVTVZBBSnq_p3PZ4IFtNz81DFd-dIGDZkNcIjlWio/edit?slide=id.g3789f611d41_1_0#slide=id.g3789f611d41_1_0) and this [1800F RTO Info document](https://docs.google.com/document/d/1JgP13xg19n6MdIRWXRwxQx8R-EpaiCPndv5CiJyOpbc/edit?tab=t.0#heading=h.ysxik8tpdylu) specific to TTS.

+### Book rooms for meetings

+The 2400 wing has six small (3-4 people max) conference rooms that can be reserved directly in Google Calendar following [instructions on Insite](https://insite.gsa.gov/employee-resources/information-technology/apps-software/reserve-rooms-and-parking#availability).
+You can add the room calendars to your personal calendar to more easily view upcoming availability.

+There are also bookable rooms in the 7400 wing.

 ### Mail something to the office

 Send mail to:

 > (you can add "ATTN: Name" at top if desired) <br> General Services
-> Administration <br> 1800 F ST NW <br> Rm G100 <br> Washington, DC 20405-0001
+> Administration <br> 1800 F ST NW <br> Rm 2400 <br> Washington, DC 20405-0001

 ### Access the building after hours

 Go to the F Street entrance, where 24/7 access is available.
 Please note that the building closes at 6 pm, a GSA badge is required for after hours access and no visitors are permitted.

-### Book rooms for meetings

-Use [BookIt](https://bookit.gsa.gov) to reserve rooms.

 ### Receive visitors